The transition is well underway…

 - How many Powur distributors are there?
 Powur reports over 5,000 active distributors on the platform

 - What lawsuits have been filed?
 We didn’t see any lawsuits listed online.

 - Comparable companies: No directly comparable companies, but similar model to Vivint, Freedom Forever, and other national solar companies that sell through sales networks.

-Powur’s website starts out with a ticker showing that they’ve sequestered over 5 million pounds of CO2 and counting, as well as a bold statement:
+Powur’s website starts with a ticker showing that they’ve sequestered over 393 million pounds of CO2 and saved their homeowners over $5.5 million.
+Their mission?